How To Cook While Traveling: 5 Tips For Great Meals

 If You Don't Have A Kitchen, Keep It Simple

-If there is no way you can find an apartment to stay at because everything is overbooked or you are opting for a hotel room in the first few days of arriving in a new destinations or worse, there is no where to eat out anywhere nearby your accommodation, fear not!
+If there is no way you can find an apartment to stay at because everything is overbooked or you are opting for a hotel room in the first few days of arriving in a new destination or worse, there is nowhere to eat out anywhere nearby your accommodation, fear not!

 Often hotel rooms have a fridge, hot water boiler and cups and spoons, sometimes even a microwave, which are all handy tools to cook simple dishes in your hotel room.